bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

 If you have certain must-have feature-s, it might be added as a native implementation instead of using smart contract.<br/>
 Feel free to talk to Binance community.

-## How can I transfer tokens, such as Bitcoin, from other block chains onto Beacon Chain?
+## How can I transfer tokens, such as Bitcoin, from other blockchains onto Beacon Chain?

 Right now, there are 2 ways to transfer tokens cross-chain: